-4. Admission
+3. Admission

-After the applicant has completed the above steps, his/her application undergoes a final evaluation by the Registrar.
-Upon the review of the online application and the completion of the documents, particularly the transcript of records and the appropriate visas for foreign students, the Registrar approves the admission of those who substantively accomplish all the major requirements, including satisfactory examination results within the cutoff score.
+After the applicant has completed the above steps, his/her application undergoes a final evaluation by the Admissions Committee.
+Upon the review of the online application and the completion of the documents, particularly the transcript of records and the appropriate visas for foreign students, the Committee approves the admission of those who substantively accomplish all the major requirements, including satisfactory examination results within the cutoff score.

-The successful applicant is informed online on the status of his/her admission into the specific program and the schedule of enrollment.
-The applicant must retain his/her temporary identification number as the basis for his/her online registration and enrollment.
+The successful applicant is informed by Admissions staff online on the status of his/her admission into the specific program and the schedule of enrollment.
+The applicant must retain his/her temporary Identification number as the basis for his/her online registration and enrollment.

-G. THE ADMISSIONS COMMITTEE
+D. THE ADMISSIONS COMMITTEE FOR APPEALS